MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/windows-defender-antivirus-in-windows-10.md

 - Windows Management Instrumentation (WMI)
 - Group Policy

-Functionality, configuration, and management is largely the same when using Windows Defender Antivirus on Windows Server 2016; however, [there are some differences](windows-defender-antivirus-on-windows-server-2016.md).
+Configuration and management is largely the same in Windows Server 2016, while running  Windows Defender Antivirus; however, [there are some differences](windows-defender-antivirus-on-windows-server-2016.md).

 ## Related topics